 FIVE's inspiration is Zhang Ge, a young woman with autism in Nanjing, China PRC.
 FIVE's co-Founder and Executive Director, Helen McCabe, met Zhang Ge in 1992 when Helen was 22 and Zhang Ge was 8 years old.
 Over the years, Zhang Ge and Helen have remained important parts of each other's lives.
 Helen and many of FIVE's board members have met Zhang Ge and other individuals with autism and other disabilities in China and realized the need for more services to help families.

-FIVE is a collaborative effort between the founders and board members who have career backgrounds and personal interest in adult literacy, special education and mental health.
+FIVE is a collaborative effort between the founders and board members who have career backgrounds and personal interest in adult education, special education and mental health.
 Founders and Board Members wish to help meet the need in China (and for Chinese-speaking families in the United States) for individuals with disabilities and special educational needs.
-With that in mind, The Five Project, Inc. was incorporated in Randolph, Massachusetts, USA in December 2006.
+With that in mind, The Five Project for International Autism and Disability Support, Inc. was incorporated in Randolph, Massachusetts, USA in December 2006.

-In order to help address these problems, FIVE conducts workshops in China geared toward family members and professionals working with individuals with autism.
-FIVE also strives to raise awareness and support of people with disabilities by holding large, public events as well as smaller neighborhood events.
-FIVE also provides written materials on this website and through mailings.
-Two Peer and Family Support Groups for individuals and families of individuals with mental retardation, mental illness, and autism have been running since January 2008.
+In order to help address these needs, FIVE conducts onsite training at special educational organizations in China, geared toward increasing the capacity of organizations and teachers to effectively serve individuals with autism.
+FIVE also provides workshops for professionals and family members.
+FIVE provides support and information in several ways, including running a monthly support Peer and Family Support Group for individuals and families of individuals with autism, developmental disabilities, and mental health issues.
+This group has been running since January 2008.
 Because the services offered by FIVE are offered in Chinese, FIVE also assists Chinese families in MA, USA in person and in other parts of the USA and abroad by mail.